OllieJones/index-wp-mysql-for-speed/readme.txt

 = 1.4.5 =
 * (No changes to keys.)
 * Ignore FULLTEXT indexes and indexes from Contextual Related Posts plugin.
-* --dryrun switch on wp-cli.
+* --dryrun switch on wp-cli to write out ALTER TABLE instead of sending it.
+   Now can do `wp index-mysql enable --all --dryrun | wp db query` to run the DML.
+* Fix some metadata-upload issues.

 == Upgrade Notice ==
 This version offers performance improvements, especially for larger sites and sites using managed service providers.
 It handles WordPress version updates better.
 It also offers help pages and better support for translators.